-By what quantitative measures other than SWB does Québec stand out, according to the evidence presented so far?
-The employment rate in Québec has climbed somewhat towards the national average, but only in the latter half of the period of SWB convergence.
 The average number of hours worked by the employed in Québec started low and has decreased fairly steadily since 1990.
 Household incomes have stayed low.
 If productivity changes are to explain Québec's shift in SWB standings, it appears they cannot do so quantitatively through normal channels of buying power or leisure time.
 Similarly, the impact of government-funded public goods, if measured by contemporary expenditures alone, cannot account for Québec's rise in well-being.
-During the same period, redistributive policy in Québec has slowed the rise of the Gini inequality index for after-tax household income: beginning at the Canadian average, Québec now stands out from the other large provinces as considerably more equitable.
+During the same period, redistributive policy in Québec has slowed the rise of the Gini inequality index for after-tax household income: beginning at the Canadian average, Québec income now stands out from the other large provinces as considerably more equitable.
 Indeed, by 2008, the gap between the rest of Canada and Québec was more than a fifth of the difference between Canada and Sweden, the lowest-Gini nation according to the World Income Inequality Database.
 It is difficult to say how this might affect individual lives or social liens in ways not captured by intermediate measures from the GSS.